microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/UnitTests.md

-# MRTK Tests
+# Writing and Running Tests in MRTK
 MRTK has a set of tests to ensure that changes to our code do not regress existing behavior.
-When you add a new feature, please:
+Before you submit a pull request, make sure to :

 1. Run the tests locally to make sure your changes don't regress existing behavior (you will not be able to check in if any tests fail)

+2. If fixing a bug, write a test to prevent others from breaking your bugfix.

-2. Write new tests to ensure that other people don't break your feature in the future.
+2. If writing a feature, write new tests to ensure that other people don't break your feature in the future.

-If you fix a bug, please consider writing a test to ensure that this bug doesn't regress in the future as well.

-## Executing tests locally
+## Running tests
+### Running tests from Unity editor
 The [Unity Test Runner](https://docs.unity3d.com/Manual/testing-editortestsrunner.html) can be found under Window > General > Test Runner and will show all available MRTK play and edit mode tests.

+### Running tests from command line
 You can also run the [powershell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-6) script located at `Scripts\test\run_playmode_tests.ps1`.
 This will run the playmode tests exactly as they are executed on github / CI (see below), and print results.
 Here are some examples of how to run the script

 Run the tests on the project located at H:\mrtk.dev, with Unity 2018.4.1f1